Network activity

 mimicscribe.app/api/analytics | App launch and selected events, only if analytics is on | Event name, app version, OS version, anonymous device hash, timestamp. |

-mimicscribe.app/api/crash-report | When a queued crash exists, only if crash reporting is on | Stack trace, app version. |
+mimicscribe.app/api/crash-report | When a queued crash exists, only if crash reporting is on | Exception name, top stack frames (function names + offsets), app version.
+No exception reason strings. |

-HuggingFace CDN (huggingface.co via CloudFront) | When MiniLM and Parakeet models load | Manifest revision check.
+HuggingFace CDN (huggingface.co via CloudFront) | When MiniLM, Parakeet, and LocalVQE models load | Manifest revision check.
 No user data. |

 Audio capture, transcription (Parakeet), speaker diarization, echo cancellation, and VAD run on-device.
 Audio bytes are never sent anywhere.